 In a world where shoppers increasingly buy clothes online, brick and mortar storefronts must innovate to avoid going extinct.
 Industry leaders looked for new methods of display alignment and presentation, aiming to tickle human gratification sensors of mindfulness, excitement, and wonder.

-The prevailing trend is one of cool minimalism, rather than the creative chaos of some modern art galleries.
-Saint Laurent stores have replaced their traditional dark mahogany shelves with more bare-bones motifs: rails running the length of a cement floor and shoes mounted on walls to evoke “serenity” and “calm.
+These days, the prevailing trend is one of cool minimalism, rather than the creative chaos of some modern art galleries.
+Saint Laurent stores have replaced their traditional dark mahogany shelves with more bare-bones motifs: rails running the length of a cement floor and shoes mounted on walls to evoke “serenity” and “calm“.

 Victoria Beckham’s flagship store in London also delivered a polished, concrete layout that turns the space into a blank canvas and pushes the customers’ eyes toward a carefully curated selection of goods.